Retention and Disposal Authority

 Destruction as part of Normal Administrative Practice (NAP)

-University records may be destroyed without any further authorisation provided they fall within the category of Normal Administrative Practice.
+Low value facilitative University records may be destroyed without any further authorisation provided they fall within the category of Normal Administrative Practice (see PROS 22/04 Disposal Standard).
 NAP allows for the disposal of:

-- working documents used to assist in the preparation of other records such as reports and statistical tabulations
+- working documents, such as notes or calculations, used to assist in the preparation of other records (e.g. reports and statistical tabulations)

-- additional copies of documents, emails and publications maintained for reference purposes.
+- duplicate copies (e.g. of documents, emails and publications etc).